Policies

 What is Care Credit?

-If you apply and are not approved for Care Credit, we require at least half of the estimated procedure cost at the time of service.
-For the remaining balance, you will be asked to complete our Payment Plan which will require that you leave checks or a credit card number for us to process for agreed upon amounts on agreed upon dates.
+If you apply and are not approved for Care Credit, we require half of the estimated procedure cost at the time of service.
+For the remaining balance, you will be asked to complete our Payment Plan which will require that you leave a credit card number for us to process for agreed upon amounts on agreed upon dates.
+There is a $20.00 one time set up fee and 2% per month finance charge that will be charged to all account over 30 days old.
+If two consecutive payments are missed the account will be turned over to a professional collection office.